peter-murray/node-hue-api/README.md

 There is a mostly backwards compatibility shim provided in the `3.x` releases to allow existing (`2.x`) users of the library some time to transition existing code over to the updated API.

-This does have some minor breaking changes for more of the edge case features, but the majority of the core library functions are shimmed to use the new API code behind a backwards compatible layer that provides a shimmed layer of `callback`s and `Q` style promises as per the original API.
+This does have some minor breaking changes in some edge case features, but the majority of the core library functions are shimmed to use the new API code behind a backwards compatible layer that provides a shimmed layer of `callback`s and `Q` style promises as per the original API.

+Please consult the [backwards compatibility changes](docs/v3_backwards_compatibility.md) for details on changes that had to be made that will change the v2 API.

-_You are strongly encouraged to migrate off this, as it will be completely removed in the `4.x` releases, also all new features will only be added to the `v3` going forward._
+_Note: You are strongly encouraged to migrate off this, as it will be completely removed in the `4.x` releases, also all new features will only be added to the `v3` going forward._

-This shim will print out on `console.error` a number of warnings about the deprecated function calls that exist and provide some details on what you can do to remove them.
+_Note: This shim will print out on `console.error` a number of warnings about the deprecated function calls that exist and provide some details on what you can do to remove them._

-This shim layer will be removed in the `4.x` versions of the library.
+This shim layer will be removed in the `4.x` release versions of the library.

 ## Installation